 An archive and research center focusing on the Taos Society of Artists (TSA) is moving forward into reality, spearheaded by The Couse Foundation, the non-profit organization that owns and operates the Couse-Sharp Historic Site.

-A centerpiece will be the extensive E. I. Couse archive, and several scholars have already donated working papers relating to their research on the Society.
+A centerpiece is the extensive E. I. Couse archive, and several scholars have already donated working papers relating to their research on the Society.
 Other scholars and descendants of the TSA have promised future transfers.
 The archive consolidation and increased access are envisioned to result in significant new scholarship.

-The research center and museum facility will also include a public reception area, an exhibition gallery, curatorial and conservation space, and Foundation offices.
+The research center and museum facility also include an exhibition gallery, curatorial and conservation space, and offices.

-Many factors of scheduling and funding will affect the development of the TSA Archive and Research Center, but the Foundation’s board hopes to be able to open the facility by 2021.
+Many factors of scheduling and funding will affect the development of the TSA Archive and Research Center, but we plan to open the facility fully in Fall 2022.

 Click here for more information about the TSA Archive and Research Center.